MY CAT HATES GOING TO THE VET!

 - A small meal just before a car ride could prevent upset tummy for cats that get car sick.
 Do not take food away for too long before a veterinary visit this can too create stress.

-- Your lap is a good place for a carrier (the cat sees and smells you and is off the ground).
+- Once at the clinic your lap is a good place for a carrier or the seat next to you (the cat sees and smells you and is off the ground).
 You will be moved to a quiet exam room as soon as possible.

 All cats should be vaccinated against serious diseases such as cat flu, Feline Enteritis or Distemper (Panleukopenia), Feline Leukemia and Rabies.
 Indoor and outdoor cats can both be at risk through airborne viruses or contact with other animals and/or the environment.